Latest update on federal funds rates based on 7 simple monetary policy rules: Cleveland Fed

 Our tool also allows users to customize their own simple policy rule and forecast

 Simple monetary policy rules provide a relationship between a central bank’s policy rate and a relatively small number of indicators of inflation and real economic activity.
-Monetary policymakers often use simple policy rules, like the Taylor rule, as an input into their decision–making.
+Monetary policymakers often use simple policy rules, like the Taylor rule, as an input into their decision-making.
 However, there are many different simple rules, and there is no agreement on a single “best” rule.
-The chart below highlights differences among the funds rates coming from the simple policy rules and forecasts examined by the Cleveland Fed researchers.
+The chart below highlights differences among the latest funds rates coming from the simple policy rules and forecasts examined by Cleveland Fed researchers.

 The Cleveland Fed’s webpage, Simple Monetary Policy Rules, presents detailed results from the researchers’ analysis and a spreadsheet so users can customize their own simple monetary policy rule and forecast.
 The results are updated quarterly, and users can receive e-mail notifications when the updates are posted.